Data-Monkey/card_game_simulator/README.md

 # card_game_simulator
-Trying to code the card game matt parker describes in Episode 120 of a problem squared
+Trying to code the card game Patt Parker describes in episode 120 of the "A Problem Squared" podcast